ProtoMIL: Multiple Instance Learning with Prototypical Parts for Whole-Slide Image Classification

-\subsection{ProtoMIL}

-To incorporate an additional level of interpretability into the MIL scenario, we combined ProtoPNet with Attention-based MIL pooling (AbMILP).
-We opt for using AbMILP due to its high performance and interpretability.
-However, it could be easily replaced by any other pooling operator.
+\section{ProtoMIL}

-ProtoMIL, presented in Figure~\ref{fig:protoMIL}, consists of four modules: convolutional network $f_{conv}$, prototype layer $f_{proto}$, attention pooling $a$ and fully connected last layer $g$.
-Convolutional and prototype layers process single instances, whereas attention pooling and the last layer work on a bag's representation.
-More precisely, given a bag of instances $X = \{\mathbf{x_1},\dots,\mathbf{x_k}\}$, each instance is forwarded through convolutional layers to obtain low-dimensional embeddings $F = \{f_{conv}(\mathbf{x_1}),\dots,f_{conv}(\mathbf{x_k})\}$.
+Due to the large resolution of whole slide images, which should not be scaled down due to loss of information, we first divide an image into patches.
+However, we do not know which patches correspond to the given disease state.
+Therefore, this problem boils down to Multiple Instance Learning (MIL), where there is a bag of instances (in our case patches) and only one label for the whole bag.
+This bag is passed trough the four modules of ProtoMIL (see Fig.~\ref{fig:protoMIL}): convolutional network $f_{conv}$, prototype layer $f_{proto}$, attention pooling $a$, and fully connected last layer $g$.
+Convolutional and prototype layers process single instances, whereas attention pooling and the last layer work on a bag level.
+More precisely, given a bag of patches $X = \{\xx_1,\dots,\xx_k\}$, each $\xx \in X$ is forwarded through convolutional layers to obtain low-dimensional embeddings $F = \{f_{conv}(\xx_1),\dots,f_{conv}(\xx_k)\}$.